zamazan4ik/awesome-pgo/article/article.md

 TODO: Add a note to the article about debugging performance regressions with PGO - how you can do it
 TODO: What to do with performance regressions after PGO?
 Rustc question: https://users.rust-lang.org/t/how-to-report-performance-regressions-with-profile-guided-optimization-pgo/98225
 TODO: doesn't work for IO-bound things - PGO doesn't help for IO-bound workloads: https://github.com/near/nearcore/issues/10916#issuecomment-2041807052
-TODO: doesn't work well for already manually heavily-optimized projects like FFmpeg
+TODO: doesn't work well for already manually heavily-optimized projects like video encoders - https://www.reddit.com/r/cpp/comments/17zn0e3/comment/ka0cl2x/

 ### Can I use PGO without LTO?